mozilla/gecko-dev/docs/code-quality/lint/linters/clippy.rst

     $ mach lint --linter clippy <file paths>

+    # Return warnings

+    $ mach lint --warnings --linter clippy <file paths>

 .. note::

    clippy expects a path or a .rs file.
 It doesn't accept Cargo.toml as it would break the mozlint workflow.

+To use Rust nightly, you can set the environment variable `RUSTUP_TOOLCHAIN` to `nightly`:

+.. parsed-literal:

+    # Note that you need to have nightly installed with Rustup
+    # A clobber might be necessary after switching toolchains
+    $ RUSTUP_TOOLCHAIN=nightly ./mach lint --warning -l clippy .

 Configuration
 -------------